RamseyInHouse/scut/dev/partials/intro.md

 If you have any questions about how to use Sass/SCSS, refer to [the thorough Sass documentation](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html).

-If the Scut documentation below is inadequate and/or upsetting, please [file an issue](https://github.com/davidtheclark/scut/issues) or [drop me a line](https://github.com/davidtheclark).
+If the Scut documentation below is inadequate and/or upsetting, please [file an issue](https://github.com/davidtheclark/scut/issues) or [contact me](https://github.com/davidtheclark).

+If you have been using Scut, you get a new version and something breaks, please check the documentation again to see if you utility has changed slightly. **Scut is still in the unstable stages of v0**, so things might change.

-Again, *make sure that you install and use [Autoprefixer](https://github.com/ai/autoprefixer)* if you want vendor prefixes (which you do).
+And again, *make sure that you install and use [Autoprefixer](https://github.com/ai/autoprefixer)* if you want vendor prefixes (which you do).
 Otherwise your compiled CSS will have none.

 ## <a href="#contributing" id="contributing" class="inner-anchor">Contributing</a>

+Please do!

-Please do.
-[Visit the repository on Github](https://github.com/davidtheclark/scut) and contribute according to the usual Github methods.
+Just [visit the repository on Github](https://github.com/davidtheclark/scut) and contribute according to the usual Github methods.

-If you have any questions, please [file an issue](https://github.com/davidtheclark/scut/issues) or [drop me a line](https://github.com/davidtheclark).
+If you have any questions, please [file an issue](https://github.com/davidtheclark/scut/issues) or [contact me](https://github.com/davidtheclark).